 - You feel vibration in the steering wheel when you apply the brakes

-- You have to push your brake pedal to the floor when you brake (indicating a leak in the brake system or problems with the brake cylinder)
+- You have to push your brake pedal to the floor when you brake (indicating a leak in the brake system or problems with the brake master cylinder)

 Bring your car in to one of our Minit-Tune Brake & Auto Centres where our Vancouver brake repair experts will diagnose and repair the problem!

 Minit-Tune & Brake Auto Centre technicians are trained to inspect, diagnose and repair all types of braking systems.
-Whether it is a simple brake adjustment or diagnosing and repairing anti-lock braking systems, our professional technicians will pinpoint the problem, and fix it right.
+Whether a simple brake adjustment or diagnosing and repairing anti-lock braking systems, our professional technicians will pinpoint the problem, and fix it right.

 We take safety in braking very seriously.
 This is why we offer brake inspections as a primary part of our oil change maintenance package.
 Roll into one of our 18 Vancouver, BC, and Alberta locations today to make sure your brakes are working optimally!